MicahElliott/flowrist/README.md

 you're on the `thumbin` branch.

-Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and have a history of only take my own designs and others to <60 before getting distracted and making more changes.
+Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and have a history of only taking my own designs and others to <60 before getting distracted and making more changes.
 It's taken me ~5 significant iterations over 6 months to arrive at _Flowrist_.
 After a few weeks on Flowrist I have had some bursts to 120, and didn't feel any